fauzan-radji/json-modelizer/DOCS.md

 };
 ```

-The `dataPath` property is the path to the directory where your JSON data files will be stored.
-The default value is `./data`.\
+- **dataPath**: is the path to the directory where your JSON data files will be stored.
+The default value is `./data`.
-The `prettyfy` property is a boolean value that determines whether the JSON data files should be prettyfied or not.
-The default value is `false`.\
+- **prettyfy**: is a boolean value that determines whether the JSON data files should be prettyfied or not.
+The default value is `false`.
-The `indent` property is the number of spaces to use for indentation when prettyfying the JSON data files.
+- **indent**: is the number of spaces to use for indentation when prettyfying the JSON data files.
 The default value is `2`.
 Only applicable if `prettyfy` is set to `true`.

 ## Usage